 Like proper grading, gutters and drainage systems are installed to divert water away from your home’s foundation.
 Gutters capture rainwater as it falls from your roof, preventing it from falling to the ground below and oversaturating the soil surrounding your foundation.
 Gutter drainage, such as downspouts and downspout extensions, then divert the collected water away from your foundation to a point where the ground slope can naturally direct it away from the home.
 Without adequate gutter and drainage systems, just like with poor grading, the oversaturated soil surrounding the foundation can cause crawl space leaks and foundation damage.

-Cracks in your foundation walls not only present structural concerns, they also can leak and lead to crawl space flooding.
+Cracks in your foundation walls not only present structural concerns, but they also can leak and lead to crawl space flooding.
 Even if the cracks are not large, oversaturated soils can force water through the smallest of cracks.

 Crawl space vents and doors, when not sealed correctly, can cause excess crawl space moisture.
 The intended purpose of vents is to allow air circulation to dry out the crawl space.
 Yet, with Georgia’s humid climate and intense tropical storms, they usually end up doing the opposite.